Core42 secures $550m for AI buildout

-Core42 has secured $550 million in structured trade finance facilities from HSBC, strengthening its capital base as it scales AI cloud and compute deployments across the US and Europe.
+Core42 has secured fresh funding to scale AI infrastructure globally.
+The HSBC trade finance facilities will support cloud and compute deployments across the US and Europe.

 The Abu Dhabi-headquartered company said the two facilities, worth $240 million and $310 million, were completed in February 2026 and May 2026 respectively.
 Both have been structured to support the capital intensity and deployment cycles of AI cloud infrastructure, while avoiding equity dilution as Core42 expands its footprint.